CAN’T SEE THE WOOD FOR THE TREES

 Text by Duncan Ballantyne-Way

-A short version of Can’t See the Wood for the Trees, formerly titles Trans, was awarded the 20 Seconds for Art Award at Vienna Viennale (2022) after being shown on over 3400 screens on Austrian buses, trams and underground stations, as part of a public art project by KÖR (2022).
-The long version was shown at Kunstverein Dresden as part of Acker’s solo exhibition, Please Keep the Door Closed (2022) and in Berlin as part of Before, During, After, a 2-person exhibition at SAP Space (2023).
+A short version of Can’t See the Wood for the Trees (formerly titled Trans) was awarded the 20 Seconds for Art Award at Vienna Viennale (2022) after being shown on over 3400 screens on Austrian buses, trams and underground stations, as part of a public art project by KÖR - Kunst im Öffentlichen Raum Wien (2022).
+The long version was shown at Kunstverein Dresden as part of Acker’s solo exhibition, Please Keep the Door Closed (2022), at SAP Space Berlin as part of the a 2-person exhibition Before - During - After, and in Berlin’s oldest cinema, Kino Moviemento, as part of B-LA-M — a three-year art exchange connecting Berlin, Los Angeles, and Mexico City.

 « The video manages to pose numerous questions about consumption, transport logistics and globalisation through minimalist formal language.
 The nature that flashes up again and again between the transport containers makes people ask questions about their own motivations and longings. »